 Gluten-free millet is loved by vegetarians and vegans.
 Millett is rich in fiber and helps to meet the daily protein instead of animal sources.
 It fills the stomach and makes it satisfied.
 Cutting back on meat is good for natural weight loss.

-In India it is used to make roti, which is a traditional bread, in Ethiopia porridge is made and in the Caribbean people cook it with beans and peas.
+In India, it is used to make roti, which is a traditional bread; in Ethiopia, porridge is made, and in the Caribbean, people cook it with beans and peas.
 If cooked with peas and beans, it is good for making vegetarian or vegan burgers.
-Millet a whole grain and gluten free< is rich in fiber and phytonutrients like lignan, which researcher belief prevent hormone-related cancer, colon cancer and the risk of heart disease.
+Millet, whole grain and gluten-free is rich in fiber and phytonutrients like lignan, which researchers believe prevent hormone-related cancer, colon cancer, and the risk of heart disease.

-Millet also contains a B vitamin which is called niacin, which keeps cholesterol levels in balance and magnesium which relaxes the muscles in the arteries so it keeps the blood pressure stable.
-Magnesium is also good for asthmatics and people with a migraine headache.
+Millet also contains a B vitamin called niacin, which keeps cholesterol levels in balance, and magnesium, which relaxes the muscles in the arteries, keeping the blood pressure stable.
+Magnesium is also good for asthmatics and people with migraine headaches.

 Try gluten-free Millet if you are allergic to wheat.
-This is perfect for vegan.
+This is perfect for vegans.

 Click here for More about Millet.

 Read also > Nutritionists now prefer to call millets as Nutri-Cereals or superfoods

 Serving Size: 1/2 cup :Calories: 104, Protein: 3 g, Carbohydrate: 21 g, Fat: <1 g, Saturated Fat: 0 g, Cholesterol: 0 mg, Dietary Fiber: 1 g, Sodium: 2 mg, Niacin: 1.6 mg, Copper: 0.1 mg,, Magnesium: 38 mg, Manganese: 0.3 mg